swyxio/brain/A - DX Circle/DX Tips blog ideas.md

 - avery pennarun on crossing chasm and market segmentation - must go to the same conferences https://podcasts.apple.com/us/podcast/tailscale-and-market-segmentation-with-avery-pennarun/id1514646781?i=1000563738841
 	- "tailscale is the industry standard X for group Y"

+react documentary
+- pete hunt says the first react launch was too wide. too much new concepts incl jsx that people would react to
+- second react launch was for the early adopters - hey we have cool ideas

 figma - first figure out the feature, others offer the feature as product

 https://adamnash.blog/2022/09/16/figma-a-random-walk-in-palo-alto/